egg-bread/hls-to-mp4/README.md

 # hls-to-mp4

 **hls-to-mp4** is a bash script that downloads HLS .m3u8 format videos from a formatted input file.
 If the videos have non-embedded captions (such as in WebVTT format), you can include them in the input file to be downloaded with their corresponding video as .srt files.

+**Why?** I made this for my own personal use.

 ## Usage
 Required: